Tim-Buktu/Asset_Performance_Management_App-Ampere/README.md

 - The **field technician** drives out with no context, no SLA clock, and no proof the job got done.
 - The **finance team** can't turn clean megawatts into sellable **Renewable Energy Certificates** because a PPA scan is missing from a folder.

 Each team has its own spreadsheet.
-None of them agree. **SUN Energy makes them share one source of truth.**
+None of them agree. **makes them share one source of truth.**

 ---